How does Charlestown Soccer select players for travel teams ?

 The outcome of the placement session is not the only component used in evaluating players.
 The more information evaluators have, the better your chances of accurate placement.
 However, it is understood that unavoidable conflicts can arise, and if you find yourself in that position, you MUST contact Charlestown Soccer at the following email address:

 While the player will be eligible for consideration, team placement will be made based upon whatever information is available.
 A player who fails to show for either evaluation day and who has not notified CYSA will receive the lowest possible score in the placement data.

 In which group should I enter my player?

-Charlestown competes in the Middlesex Youth Soccer League, which groups players primarily on grade, along with a maximum age.
-The registration system, at http://register.charlestownsoccer.com, will only allow you to register players into the appropriate group.
-Email email@example.com if you encounter problems registering.
+Charlestown competes in the Middlesex Youth Soccer League, which groups players primarily on grade.
+The registration system, at http://register.charlestownsoccer.com, will only allow you to register a player into the appropriate group.
+Email firstname.lastname@example.org if you encounter problems registering.

 Can players play up a group?